Professional Development Webinars

 Live captioning is available by request.
 Please include a request for live captioning services in your registration for the event and submit your registration at least two weeks in advance of the webinar.

-Each two-hour program in this summer virtual workshop series will explore how to use primary sources to explore the big ideas of the founding documents.
-During each interactive session, educators will engage with primary sources and partake in collaborative group work and discussion to discover how to use National Archives resources and programs to teach civic knowledge and skills.
+Free, regularly scheduled professional development workshops for educators explore how to use primary sources to delve into the big ideas of the founding documents of the United States.
+During each interactive program, participants will engage with primary sources and partake in collaborative group work and discussion to discover how to use National Archives resources and programs to teach civic knowledge and skills.

 Connect your school or district with the National Archives for one of our by-request professional development webinars!